Johnrobmiller/triniti_wavesurfer.js/README.md

-This is a forked version of wavesurfer.js used by app.Triniti.plus
+This is a forked version of wavesurfer.js used by app.triniti.plus